ivanovskyortegav/Network-Management/README.md

 # Network-Management
 Implementation of a network topology with redundancy, load balancing, failover, routing and SNMP monitoring.
-Using snmpd, OSPF and BGP routing protocols in Quagga, keepalived and some bash scripts.
+Using snmpd, OSPF and BGP routing protocols in Quagga, keepalived and some Shell scripts.
 All of it running into customized Tiny Core virtual machines.
 ## Structure of the project
 * Access Layer
   * In this layer we find our Web Servers.